blevergood/Advent-of-Code/2023/Day 1 - Trebuchet?!/README.md

 Your puzzle answer was **`53974`**.

 ## Part Two

+_Summary: spelled out digits (i.e. one, two,...) are also counted._

 Your calculation isn't quite right.
 It looks like some of the digits are actually **spelled out with letters**: `one`, `two`, `three`, `four`, `five`, `six`, `seven`, `eight`, and `nine` **also** count as valid "digits".